Waujito/youtubeUnblock/README.md

 # youtubeUnblock
 Bypasses Googlevideo detection systems that relies on SNI.
 The package is for Linux only.
 The package is fully compatible with routers running OpenWRT.

 The program offers binaries via [Github Actions](https://github.com/Waujito/youtubeUnblock/actions).
 You can find [packages for OpenWRT under this link](https://github.com/Waujito/youtubeUnblock/actions/workflows/build-openwrt.yml).
+You can check the architecture of your device with command `grep ARCH /etc/openwrt_release`.
 Also [static binaries for PCs are available here](https://github.com/Waujito/youtubeUnblock/actions/workflows/build-alpine.yml).

 The program is also compatible with routers driven by [Entware](https://github.com/Entware/Entware) (Keenetics/some Asuses).
 You can find binaries [here](https://github.com/Waujito/youtubeUnblock/actions/workflows/build-entware.yml).
 And [here is an installation guide](https://help.keenetic.com/hc/ru/articles/360021214160-%D0%A3%D1%81%D1%82%D0%B0%D0%BD%D0%BE%D0%B2%D0%BA%D0%B0-%D1%81%D0%B8%D1%81%D1%82%D0%B5%D0%BC%D1%8B-%D0%BF%D0%B0%D0%BA%D0%B5%D1%82%D0%BE%D0%B2-%D1%80%D0%B5%D0%BF%D0%BE%D0%B7%D0%B8%D1%82%D0%BE%D1%80%D0%B8%D1%8F-Entware-%D0%BD%D0%B0-USB-%D0%BD%D0%B0%D0%BA%D0%BE%D0%BF%D0%B8%D1%82%D0%B5%D0%BB%D1%8C).
 Install the package with opkg.
 If you got read-only filesystem error you may unpack the binary manually or specify opkg path `opkg -o <destdir>`.